A Non-Metric Approach to Space, Time and Gravitation: A brief survey of the quasi-metric theory

-It can be argued [1] that in a GTCS the most general form allowed for the family ${\bf {\bar g}}_t$ is represented by the family of line elements (this may be taken as a definition) \eqa {\overline{ds}}_t^2= {\Big [}{\bar N}_s{\bar N}^s-{\bar N}_t^2{\Big ]}(dx^0)^2 +2{\frac{t}{t_0}}{\bar N}_idx^idx^0+{\frac{t^2}{t_0^2}} {\bar N}_t^2S_{ik}dx^idx^k, \ena where ${\bar N}_t$ is the lapse function field family of the FOs and where ${\frac{t}{t_0}}{\bar N}_idx^i$ is the family of shift covector fields of the FOs in ${\bf {\bar g}}_t$.
-Moreover $S_{ik}dx^idx^k$ is the metric of the 3-sphere (with radius equal to $ct_0$).
+Expressed in a GTCS, the most general form allowed for the family ${\bf {\bar g}}_t$ can be represented by the family of line elements (this may be taken as a definition) [1] \eqa {\overline{ds}}_t^2= {\Big [}{\bar N}_{(t)s}{\bar N}^s_{(t)}-{\bar N}_t^2 {\Big ]}(dx^0)^2+2{\frac{t}{t_0}}{\bar N}_{(t)s}dx^sdx^0+{\frac{t^2}{t_0^2}} {\bar N}_t^2{\tilde h}_{(t)ks}dx^kdx^s, \ena where ${\bar N}_t$ is the lapse function field family of the FOs and where ${\frac{t}{t_0}}{\bar N}_{(t)s}dx^s$ is the family of shift covector fields of the FOs in ${\bf {\bar g}}_t$.
+Moreover, $t_0$ is an arbitrary reference epoch and ${\bf {\bar h}}_t$ with components ${\bar h}_{(t)ks}{\equiv} {\frac{t^2}{t_0^2}}{\bar N}_t^2{\tilde h}_{(t)ks}$ is the metric family intrinsic to the FHSs.